By Catherine Hollingsworth, Staff Writer

 Many of the companies Viamet has been spoken with so far have their own metalloenzyme programs, CEO Robert Schotzinger told BioWorld Today.

 The company’s Metallophile technology is used to optimize the metal-binding component of existing inhibitors, including currently marketed drugs.
-Viamet’s metal-binding approach potentially could be used “to resurrect failed compounds from failed programs” or to “make good programs even better,” said Schotzinger, former CEO of BioStratum Inc.
+Viamet’s metal-binding approach can i purchase tramadol online potentially could be used “to resurrect failed compounds from failed programs” or to “make good programs even better,” said Schotzinger, former CEO of BioStratum Inc.

 He added that Novartis is “looking to us to solve the metal-binding problem.”